 Taking your driving test in your own car

-Can you take a driving test in your own car?
+Can I take my driving test in my own car?

 Yes, you can take your driving test in your own car.

-Most people take their driving lessons in their driving instructor’s car, but there’s no rule to say you need to take your test in that same car.
-So, whether you’d simply prefer to take your driving test in your car or have been learning with a friend or family member in their car, you can take your driving test in whichever car you like.
+Most people have their driving lessons in their driving instructor’s car, but there’s no rule to say you need to take your test in that same car.
+You might simply feel more comfortable taking your driving test in your own car, or whichever car you learnt to drive in.

 What are the rules on using your own car for a driving test?

-If you do want to use your own car for your practical driving test, it will need to satisfy a few basic rules.
+If you do want to use your own car for your practical driving test, here’s what you need to be aware of:

-• Insurance: your car will need to be insured for a driving test – check this with your insurance company.
+- Insurance: your car will need to be insured for a driving test – you can check this with your car insurance provider.

-• Roadworthiness: your car must have a current MOT if it’s over three years old and no warning lights should be visible.
-You may need proof of a valid MOT.
+- Roadworthiness: your car must have a current MOT if it’s over three years old and no warning lights should be visible.
+You may also need proof of a valid MOT.

-• Tyres: all tyres must have the legal tyre tread depth and there must be no signs of tyre damage.
-You must also not have a space-saver spare tyre.
+- Tyres: all tyres must have the legal tyre tread depth, with no signs of tyre damage.
+And you must not have a space-saver spare tyre.

-• A smoke-free car: you’re not allowed to smoke in your car before or during your test.
+- A clean, smoke-free car: you’re not allowed to smoke in your car before or during your test, and your car should be clean and free of clutter.

-• Speed: your car must be able to reach at least 62mph – slightly faster than the national speed limit on single carriageway roads (which is 60mph).
-Make sure your car is capable of this on your speedometer before the test.
+- Speed: your car must be able to reach at least 62 mph – slightly faster than the 60 mph national speed limit on single carriageway roads.
+And your speedometer should display mph.

-• Wheels: cars must have four wheels and have a maximum authorised mass of 3,500kg.
+- Wheels: cars must have four wheels and have a maximum authorised mass (MAM) of 3,500kg.

 If your car doesn’t meet the rules, the driving examiner will have to cancel the test and, unfortunately, you won’t be refunded.